 Calculate the total weight to be carried by the isolator, including platform, chairs and people.
 Divide this weight by the total number of isolator feet to be used (i.e. a minimum of 3, a usual number of 4, more when necessary).
 This will give you the weight per isolator.
 Pick the isolator model closest to your calculated weight.
 Enjoy!

 There are no current recalls at this time.

 A recall was issued a number of years ago for the BKA-1000 amplifier for this serial number range:

 What is a ButtKicker low frequency audio transducer and how is it different than other devices?

 ButtKicker brand low frequency audio transducers utilize a patented magnetic suspension which is different from any other speaker or shaker and can be used couches, theater seating, platforms, and any type of structure.
-ButtKicker brand transducers accurately reproduce the "feeling" range of many natural and man-made sounds, such as earthquakes, thunderstorms, rocket launches, waves, explosions, tornadoes, volcanoes, dinosaurs, sound effects and all styles of music.
+ButtKicker transducers accurately reproduce the "feeling" range of many natural and man-made sounds, such as earthquakes, thunderstorms, rocket launches, waves, explosions, tornadoes, volcanoes, dinosaurs, sound effects and all styles of music.

-Different from other shakers or tactile transducers that use voice coil technology, ButtKicker brand transducers are much more powerful, more musical (linear) and offer true infrasonic or low frequency response with their resonant frequency of 9 Hz and range of 5 - 200 Hz.
+Different from other shakers or tactile transducers that use voice coil technology, ButtKicker transducers are much more powerful, more musical (linear) and offer true infrasonic or low frequency response with their resonant frequency of 9 Hz and range of 5 - 200 Hz.